LukasWoodtli/WebPage/content/seven_concurrency_models.md

 - *"The compiler is allowed to statically optimize your code by reordering things."*
 - *"The JVM is allowed to dynamically optimize your code by reordering things."*
-- *"The hardware you’re running on is allowed to optimize performance by reordering things."*
+- *"The hardware you're running on is allowed to optimize performance by reordering things."*

-*"Sometimes effects don’t become visible to other threads at all."*
+*"Sometimes effects don't become visible to other threads at all."*

 ### Memory Visibility

 *"The Java memory model defines when changes to memory made by one thread become visible to another thread.""*

-*"An important point that’s easily missed is that both threads need to use synchronization.
-It’s not enough for just the thread making changes to do so."*
+*"An important point that's easily missed is that both threads need to use synchronization.
+It's not enough for just the thread making changes to do so."*

 ### Multiple Locks